zrancif/KritaHTD/README.md

     2. Will not work on other apps

 Notes:
-    I did this because I don't wanna download extra files for a simple function.
+    *I did this because I don't wanna download extra files for a simple function.
 So I made this small program as small as I possibly can.
     Yeah...
+That's why.*

+**To Download (yes, no setup or installation**
+Option 1:
+1. download only the KritaHTD.exe and run.
-That's why.
+2. That's it.

+Option 2 (If you wanna modify it yourself):
+1. download the KritaHTD.cpp
+2. modify what u want
+3. compile it yourself in any compiler